Professional Training at UCC

 Professional Development Group occurs each week, typically on Fridays mornings.
 Trainees participate in a one hour professional developmental group facilitated by the practicum coordinator.
 Active participation, which includes a willingness for learning, self-exploration, self-disclosure, and vulnerability, is encouraged and expected.
 Students are encouraged to openly explore developmental challenges and support one another.
 Topics that may be explored include: emotions and conflict in a professional setting, what does it mean to be a professional?, boundaries, multiple roles, what does change look like?, and self-expectations, etc.

 The UCC training program recognizes the importance of supervision for the continued professional growth of student trainees.
 The practicum includes time for supervision preparation where supervisees are expected to review the videotapes of their clinical work and organize thoughts and questions to present in supervision.
 Utilizing cued tapes can help supervisees make use of supervision time effectively.
 Issues that might be discussed include observations about oneself as the counselor, observations about the client, demonstration of successful and challenging skills development, transference and counter transference issues, theoretical orientation and case conceptualization concerns, etc. At the beginning of each semester a Supervision Agreement will be developed and signed.
-One hour of individual supervision will be provided by a psychologist or psychology resident at the UCC.
-Times will be set according to the shared convenience of the CIR and supervisor.
-If supervision is completed by a psychology resident, the supervisor will, in turn, be supervised for one hour per week by a licensed psychologist.
+One hour of individual supervision will be provided by a clinical supervisor.
 Supervisors at the UCC represent a variety of theoretical orientations.
 Trainees are encouraged to learn from these perspectives, yet develop their own orientation.

-The UCC utilizes Titanium Software, which is an electronic medical record system.
+The UCC utilizes Medicat, which is an electronic medical record system.
 Trainees are given time weekly to maintain up-to-date records.
-There is a 24-hour gold standard for electronic medical records.
-It is expected that trainees will comply with this standard.
 Trainees are also given time for professional reading and training.
-A computer, printer, and Titanium software is available for the CIR at the Johnstone office as well.